Rules & Points for Pro-Am

 The Point System

-- Points are awarded for participation and placement in MIB Scholarships, Newcomer Multi Dance events, and Solo Exhibitions.
+- Points are awarded for participation and placement in MIB Scholarships, Newcomer Multi Dance events.

 - No points are awarded for single dances or non-MIB events.